leonardr/botfriend/README.md

 $ pip install botfriend
 ```

-From this point on I'll be giving lots of example command-line
+You'll interact with Botfriend exclusively through command-line
 scripts.
+From this point on I'll be giving lots of example command
-All of my examples assume you've entered the Botfriend
+lines.
+All of my examples assume you've entered the Botfriend virtual
-virtual environment by running this command beforehand:
+environment by running this command beforehand:

 ```
 $ source env/bin/activate
 ```

-# Getting started

-You'll interact with Botfriend exclusively through command-line
-scripts.
+# A simple example: Number Jokes

 By default, Botfriend expects you to put the source code for the bots
 in a directory `bots/`, located in the same directory as your virtual
 environment.
 So if your virtual environment is located in
-`/home/myusername/botfriend/env`, Botfriend will expect your bots to live
+`/home/myusername/botfriend/env`, Botfriend will expect your bots to
-underneath `/home/myusername/botfriend/bots`.
+live underneath `/home/myusername/botfriend/bots`.

 The Botfriend database itself will be stored in the bot directory as
 `botfriend.sqlite`.